Chapter 2 – The Taunted

 “I can be your Luna Hunter, just thinking about you crèmes my thighs.”

-Becoming frustrated, I send her a stone cold gaze of irritation.
-“Get out,” my jaw locked tight as I spit back at her.
+Becoming frustrated, I send her a stone cold glare of irritation.
+“Get out,” my jaw locked tight as I snapped at her.

 “Fine, you know where to find me when you get tired of your hand.”
 Her sway was designed to render wolves at her mercy but I found it arrogant and displeasing.